Mel Alexenberg: AT&T Circumglobal Cyberangel Flight

-The AT&T cyberangel flight was preceded in 1987 by Alexenberg’s launching cyberangels from Long Island to connect it to the 48 states on mainland USA.
+The AT&T cyberangel flight was preceded in 1987 by Alexenberg's launching cyberangels from Long Island to connect it to the 48 states on mainland USA.

 LightsOROT: Spiritual Dimensions of the Digital Age

 LightsOROT is an interactive electronic art environment created by Mel Alexenberg in collaboration with Otto Piene and his colleagues and graduate students at MIT Center for Advanced Visual Studies to explore the spiritual dimensions of the digital age.
-At Yeshiva University Museum in New York from 1988–89, 25 interactive artworks were exhibited using laser animation, holography, fiber optics, biofeedback-generated imagery, computer graphics, interactive electronic media, and spectral projections.
+At Yeshiva University Museum in New York from 1988 to 1989, 25 interactive artworks were exhibited using laser animation, holography, fiber optics, biofeedback-generated imagery, computer graphics, interactive electronic media, and spectral projections.
 ARTnews wrote: “Rarely is an exhibition as visually engaging and intellectually challenging as ‘LightsOROT.’
-Its success lies in Alexenberg and Piene’s contributions.”
-The 113 page catalog includes a dialog on "Light, Vision and Art in Judaism" between Alexenberg and Dr. Norman Lamm, President of Yeshiva University, and an introduction by Harvard University Professor Rudolf Arnheim.
+Its success lies in Alexenberg and Piene's contributions.”